Canadian Baptists of Western Canada: Statistics

-According to a denomination census released in 2020, it claimed 180 churches.
+According to a census published by the association in 2024, it claimed 180 churches.

 Beliefs

-The denomination has a Baptist confession of faith.
+The association has a Baptist confession of faith.
 The Union is a member of Canadian Baptist Ministries and Evangelical Fellowship of Canada.

 The group's theological positions are evangelical.

 Organization

 The Canadian Baptists of Western Canada is organized into three regions: British Columbia and the Yukon, the Mountain Standard Region (Alberta, the NWT, and MST portions of BC), and the Heartland Region (Saskatchewan and Manitoba).
 The work of the denomination is overseen by the executive minister, three regional ministers, and various ministry and administrative staff.
 A board of directors is elected from member churches at a bi-annual assembly and is responsible for the overall governance of the CBWC.
 The CBWC's head offices are in Calgary, Alberta.

 Associated ministries

 Carey Theological College in Vancouver provides much of the denomination's graduate level theological training for pastors and lay leaders.
 The William Carey Institute in Vancouver provides undergraduate training.

-The CBWC owns or is affiliated with six children's camps across Western Canada: Keats Camps in BC, Gull Lake Centre, Mill Creek Baptist Camp and Camp Wapiti in Alberta, and The Quest at Christopher Lake and Katepwa Baptist Kamp in Saskatchewan.
+The CBWC owns or is affiliated with six children's camps across Western Canada: Keats Camps in BC, Gull Lake Centre, Mill Creek Baptist Camp and Camp Wapiti in Alberta, and The Quest at Christopher Lake and Katepwa Lake Camp in Saskatchewan.

 Food banks and ministries to vulnerable or impoverished people operate under the auspices of Canadian Baptist churches known as the Mustard Seed in Calgary, Edmonton and Victoria.
 Many other CBWC churches run community outreach ministries in their communities.